 I served the Asian coleslaw as a side dish to a simplified version of Vietnamese-style caramel braised pork earlier and dinner was great.
 Speedy had three helpings.

 Modified from the recipe originally published on February 26, 2008.

 Place the cabbage leaves, julienned carrot, mung bean sprouts, half of the cashew nuts, half of the sesame seeds and half of the Thai basil in a salad bowl.

-In another bowl, mix together all the ingredients for the dressing until the sugar is dissolved.
+In a small bowl, stir together all the ingredients for the dressing until the sugar is melted.

 Drizzle half of the dressing over the vegetables.
 Toss lightly but thoroughly.

 Sprinkle the remaining cashew nuts, sesame seeds and Thai basil on top of the salad.
 Drizzle in the rest of the dressing.